Shadows of black hole surrounded by anisotropic fluid in Rastall theory: Shadow of rotating Black hole in Rastall gravity

 \section{Shadow of rotating Black hole in Rastall gravity}

-In this section, we will discuss the black hole shadow more elaborately and see whether Rastall gravity marks some significant imprint on shadow.
-A black hole shadow infers about the properties of near black hole spacetime and provide a strong and tentative way to find out the black hole parameters.
-As already stated earlier that photons moving in unstable circular orbit around a black hole form shadow silhouette which appears as a sharp boundary between bright and dark region.
-In fact the shape of a black hole replicates in its shadow, GR predicts that if we fire a photon inside this shape it will get capture, while those fires outside will get scatter.
-In idealized setting whose shape and size completely depend upon the black hole parameters and spacetime geometry \cite{Falcke:2000, Chandrasekhar:1992}.
-However, in general practice its shape and size will get influence by the gravity governing a black hole and the matter around it.
+In this section, we will discuss the black hole shadow more elaborately and see whether the Rastall gravity marks some significant imprint on a shadow.
+A black hole shadow helps to understand the properties of black hole spacetime and provide a strong tentative way to find the parameters associated with a black hole.
+The photons moving in unstable orbits around a black hole form shadow silhouette which appears as a sharp boundary between bright and dark region.
+In ideal settings the shape and size of shadow completely depend upon the black hole parameters and spacetime geometry \cite{Falcke:2000, Chandrasekhar:1992}.
+However, it is expected that its shape and size will get influenced by the gravity governing a black hole and the matter around it.

-The typical shadow cast by a rotating black hole is illustrated in Fig.~\ref{ShadowObs}.
-The dent on left end side of shadow is due to the non-zero rotation parameter.
-The Kerr-like shadow (shaded region) appears as a distorted disk when compared with a perfect circle (shadow of non-rotating black hole) (cf. Fig \ref{ShadowObs}).